hedyhli/starcli/README.md

 ### Filter by stars daily, weekly or monthly

 Wish to know what's trending this week?!
-You can view the number of stars a repo recieved today, this week or this month by using the `--date-range` or `-D` option:
+You can view the number of stars a repo received today, this week or this month by using the `--date-range` or `-D` option:

 ```
 starcli -D this-week -L table